-- 3. Close the tray by pressing the Eject/Load button, or by gently pushing the tray forward.
-When the tray is closed, the indicator light on the front of the drive will activate to indicate that the drive is in use. - 4.
-To eject the CD, press the Eject/Load button.
+3. Close the tray by pressing the Eject/Load button, or by gently pushing the tray forward.
+When the tray is closed, the indicator light on the front of the drive will activate to indicate that the drive is in use.

+- 4. To eject the CD, press the Eject/Load button.
 When the tray slides out, carefully remove the CD.
 (If the clips on the tray are extended, retract the clips before removing the CD.) - 5.
-Close the tray by pressing the Eject/Load button, or by gently pushing the tray forward. - Note: If the tray does not slide out of the drive when you press the Eject/Load button, insert the pointed end of a large paper clip into the emergency-eject hole located above and to the left of (or near) the CD-ROM indicator light.
+Close the tray by pressing the Eject/Load button, or by gently pushing the tray forward. - Note: If the tray does not slide out of the drive when you press the Eject/Load button, insert the pointed end of a large paper clip into the emergency-eject hole (shown on page 30).